astrakhantsev/astrakhantsev/_posts/2016-11-09-underrated-pu-learning.md

   - Tools
 ---

+Positive-Unlabeled learning (PU) is a learning of ordinary binary classifier from only positive and unlabeled instances.
+It relates to outlier/anomaly detection, semi-supervised learning (SSL) as well as oridnary supervised learning, but has important specifics, which I describe below.

 ## PU learning vs semi-supervised learning and outlier detection

-Positive-Unlabeled learning (PU) is a learning of ordinary binary classifier from only positive and unlabeled instances.
-It relates to semi-supervised learning (SSL) and outlier/anomaly detection, but has important specifics.

 Similarity stems from the fact that in all cases we try to build binary classifier from insufficient data: in outlier detection we don't have enough positive instances, while in SSL setting we simply don't have enough any labeled data.

-Returning to distinctions, in SSL we use unlabeled only for improving classifier -- however, it is rarely used in practice;
+However, in SSL we use unlabeled only for improving classifier -- however, it is rarely used in practice;
 at least in my experience addition of unlabeled results didn't improve results, even for very small labeled data.